M0nkeyFl0wer/Schedulr/README.md

 # Schedulr

 **Schedulr** is your open-source, privacy-respecting planning assistant.
-It helps you actually make time for the stuff on your to-do list—without farming your data or making you subscribe to yet another productivity cult.
+It helps you actually make time for the stuff on your to-do list—without farming your data or making you subscribe to a new productivity cult.

 It’s built to run locally, be fully self-hosted, and work with tools you already use.
 No cloud lock-in, no weird logins, no spying.